Ira Van Gieson

 Ira Thompson Van Gieson (1866, Long Island – March 24, 1913, New York City) was an American neurologist, psychiatrist, bacteriologist and neuropathologist.

-Ira was born in Long Island in 1866, as the son of Dr. Ransford Everett Van Gieson (1836–1921).
+Ira was born on Long Island in 1866, as the son of Dr. Ransford Everett Van Gieson (1836–1921).
 He was of Dutch-Jewish heritage.
 The "Van" is from Dutch "van ("of" or "from"), anglicized with a capital V.

 Ira Van Gieson graduated from the College of Physicians of Columbia University in 1885.
 In 1887, he served as a teacher at the college of physicians and surgeons and in 1894 he was appointed instructor of pathology and histology of the nervous system.

 In 1896, he was appointed as first director of the Pathological Institute of the New York State Hospitals for the Insane (renamed New York State Psychiatric Institute in 1929).
 He was dismissed after five years because of political controversy involving the newly appointed president of the NY State Commission on Lunacy, Peter Wise.